Skip to content

 Sourced: Flickr, Adam Bowle

-James Burke was born on 22 December 1936 and is a well-known science historian.
-He has created many science documentaries and books.
+James Burke, born on 22 December 1936, is a well-known science historian who has created many science documentaries and books.

-In 1966 he returned to London and joined the BBC Science and Features department.
-While here he hosted and co-hosted many science programmes.
-From his career with the BBC, he is remembered most for his as a reporter on the series “Tomorrow’s World” and “The Burke Special”.
-He also became BBC’s chief reporter for the Apollo missions- Mans first Moon Landing in 1969.
+In 1966, he returned to London and joined the BBC Science and Features department.
+While there, he hosted and co-hosted many science programmes.
+From his career with the BBC, he is remembered for being a reporter on “Tomorrow’s World” and “The Burke Special” series.
+He also became the BBC’s chief reporter for the Apollo mission—man’s first Moon Landing in 1969.

 Television Success

-James Burke has taken part in, created, and written, many science documentaries, covering many different topics for the BBC.
-He has covered technology, space, human perception, human brain and much more.
+James Burke has participated in, created, and written many science documentaries for the BBC, covering many different topics.
+He has covered technology, space, human perception, the human brain, and much more.

-His first documentary was called “Tomorrow’s World”, this ran for 38 years and was very successful.
-He was a major presenter within the show.
-From here, he created “The Burke Special” which ran for five seasons from 1972 until 1976.
-From here: he co-hosted “The Inventing of America”, an NBC-BBC co-production of the U.S. Bicentennial; he created, presented and produced the series “Connections” which ran for three seasons and covered many scientific and technological discoveries and inventions during that time.
-Following from the success of “Connections” he created the documentary “The Day the Universe Changed: A Personal View by James Burke” and much more… you can find out more at his official website.
+His first documentary, “Tomorrow’s World”, ran for 38 years and was very successful.
+He was a prominent presenter on the show.
+From here, he created “The Burke Special”, which ran for five seasons from 1972 until 1976.
+From here: he co-hosted “The Inventing of America”, an NBC-BBC co-production of the U.S. Bicentennial; he created, presented and produced the series “Connections”, which ran for three seasons and covered many scientific and technological discoveries and inventions during that time.
+Following the success of “Connections”, he created the documentary “The Day the Universe Changed: A Personal View by James Burke” and much more… you can find out more at his official website.

 Book Success

-Along with his success in TV (and screenwriting), James Burke has also made many scientific books- using his literary skills gained at Oxford!
+Along with his success in TV (and screenwriting), James Burke has also written many scientific books- using his literary skills gained at Oxford!

 Many of his books were partnered with BBC Science series and documentaries, such as: “Tomorrow’s World I”, “Tomorrow’s World II”, and “The Day the Universe Changed”.
 He has also written many other scientific books: